Efficient Architecture Search for Diverse Tasks: Related Work

 \section{Related Work}

 Neural architecture search (NAS) aims to automate the design of neural networks.
-Most NAS methods have two components: a search space that contains proper architectures and a search algorithm that finds models effectively.
-Recently, there has been significant progress in both search space design~\cite{liu2019darts,roberts2021xd, zoph2018nas} and search strategy development~\cite{pham2018enas,liu2019darts,li2021gaea,xie2019snas,xu2020pcdarts}.
-However, these methods are mostly evaluated on image classification or segmentation, with a few focusing on new applications such as image restoration~\cite{suganumaICML2018}, audio classification~\cite{Mehrotra2021NASBenchASRRN}, and machine translation~\cite{So2019TheET}.
+Recently, there has been significant progress in both search space design~\citep{zoph2018nas, liu2019darts,roberts2021xd} and search strategy development~\citep{pham2018enas,xie2019snas, liu2019darts,xu2020pcdarts,li2021gaea}.
+However, these methods are mostly evaluated on image classification or segmentation, with a few focusing on new applications such as image restoration~\citep{suganumaICML2018}, audio classification~\citep{Mehrotra2021NASBenchASRRN}, and machine translation~\citep{So2019TheET}.
 Problems beyond the vision and language domains are less-explored.

-In this work, we seek to improve the generalizability of NAS by a morphism-based approach~\cite{roberts2021xd, Wei2016NetworkM, Chen2016Net2NetAL} that adapts existing CNN backbones to target tasks.
+In this work, we seek to improve the generalizability of NAS by a morphism-based approach~\citep{Wei2016NetworkM, Chen2016Net2NetAL,roberts2021xd} that adapts existing CNN backbones to target tasks.
 We specifically focus on expanding the operation space to multiple types of convolutions, simultaneously varying the kernel size and the dilation factor.
-Past work in related directions has at most studied the easier problem of altering dilation alone, and only for vision tasks \cite{chen2018searching}.
+Past work in related directions has at most studied the easier problem of altering dilation alone, and only for vision tasks \citep{chen2018searching}.
 Therefore, although convolution has been an integral part of NAS, how to search over a large set of convolutional operators remains an open problem.
 In the following, we identify four types of solutions from existing work and illustrate their limitations.